unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 In turn, each of these industries is broken down into the following subcategories:

-**Farm**:<br>
+**Farm**:
-Farm
+* Farm

-**Government and government enterprises**:<br> Federal, civilian<br>
+**Government and government enterprises**:
-Military<br>
+* Federal, civilian
+* Military
-State and local<br>
+* State and local

-**Private non-farm**:<br>
+**Private non-farm**:
-Administrative and support of waste management and remediation services<br> Accommodation and food services<br>
+* Administrative and support of waste management and remediation services
+* Accommodation and food services
-Arts, entertainment, and recreation<br> Construction<br>
+* Arts, entertainment, and recreation
+* Construction
-Educational services<br>
+* Educational services
-Finance and insurance<br>
+* Finance and insurance
-Forestry, fishing, and related activities<br>
+* Forestry, fishing, and related activities
-Health care and social assistance<br>
+* Health care and social assistance
-Information<br>
+* Information
-Management of companies and enterprises<br> Manufacturing<br>
+* Management of companies and enterprises
+* Manufacturing
-Mining, quarrying, and oil and gas extraction<br> Professional, scientific, and technical services<br> Real estate and rental and leasing<br>
+* Mining, quarrying, and oil and gas extraction
+* Professional, scientific, and technical services
+* Real estate and rental and leasing
-Retail trade<br>
+* Retail trade
-Transportation and warehousing<br>
+* Transportation and warehousing
-Wholesale trade<br>
+* Wholesale trade
-Utilities<br>
+* Utilities

 Other Services (except public administration)

-This dataset from data.gov can be found here: [http://catalog.data.gov/dataset/employee-compensation-by-industry-in-iowa](http://catalog.data.gov/dataset/employee-compensation-by-industry-in-iowa)

 On the data.gov website, datasets can be downloaded as a CSV, RDF, JSON, or a XML file.
-This dataset can easily be parsed into ATSD using the JSON file format.
+This dataset can easily be parsed using the JSON job in Axibase.

 ### Axibase Time Series Database
 --------------------------------